olympiacodes/code-of-conduct/README.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

-This is not an exhaustive list of things that you can or can't do.
-Rather, take it in the spirit in which it's intended — a guide to make it easier to be excellent to each other.
-We expect it to be followed in spirit as much as in the letter.

-With that said, a healthy community must allow for disagreement and debate.
-The Code of Conduct is not a mechanism for people to silence others with whom they disagree.

 ## Community Code of Conduct Working Group